General Data Protection Regulation (GDPR)

 Transfer of data

-The GDPR imposes a prohibition on the transfer of personal data outside the European Economic Area.
-Transfers can only be made where certain conditions are met, including that the receiving organisation has provided adequate safeguards (such as standard contractual clauses).
-Transfers may also be made where derogations apply, such as with the individual’s informed consent to the transfer or that it is necessary for the performance of a contract.
-However the derogations should only be used in exceptional circumstances eg. for one off transfers.
-They should not be used as the basis for regular transfers of personal data outside the EU.
+The UK GDPR imposes a prohibition on the transfer of personal data outside of the UK, other than to European Economic Area (EEA) countries or those that meet the UK "adequacy decision" requirements.
+These additional countries are Andorra, Argentina, Canada (partial), Faroe Islands, Gibraltar, Guernsey, Iceland, Isle of Man, Israel, Japan, Jersey, Liechtenstein, New Zealand, Norway, Switzerland and Uruguay.
+Transfers to other countries may also be made where derogations apply, such as with the individual’s informed consent to the transfer or that it is necessary for the performance of a contract.
+However the derogations should only be used in exceptional circumstances (e.g. for one off transfers) unless adequate Standard Contractual Clauses are in place with the relevant organisation.

 Organisations must notify the Information Commissioner’s Office (ICO) within 72 hours of any personal data breach which is likely to result in a risk to the rights and freedoms of individuals.
 Individuals also need to be informed directly and without undue delay if there is likely to be a high risk to their rights and freedoms as the result of a breach.